entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

 1. The bottom of the tree is the class labels from VG.
 2. One layer up from that is made by using the part-of-speech tagger toolkit from NLTK and NLTK Lemmatizer to filter and normalize words s.t. ${"old\ man", "men", "tall\ man"} \in "man"$.
 3. The top layer is achieved by clustering.
 For the object-classes tree, this is done by using a threshold of 0.65 on Leacock-Chodorow distance.
-For the predicate-classes tree, words are clustered semantically but split into super groups of prepositions and verbs (so a lower-level entity can be a child of both a pre.
+For the predicate-classes tree, words are clustered semantically but split into super groups of prepositions and verbs.
+(A lower-level entity can be a child of both a preposition and a verb in the event that the entire predicate label is a verb phrase with a preposition.)

+The loss is:
+$$\L = \L_s + \L_p + \L_o$$
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzODQ5NDc4OSwtMTkyNDExMTkwLC0xNj
-M1MDQ2NjkxLDIwMDQzMjAyMzksLTU5MDQ2OTE2LC0xNDcxMTUy
-NjY1LC0xMDY2ODU1MjgwLC0zMTEwNjkyMTksLTE4NzUyMzczMj
-EsNDI3OTM2MzIzLC0xNTk0NTQyMjE1LDcyMTE5NDU4NCwxNDkx
-MzQ2Nzg1LC04MjY3OTY1NTAsMjA0MDkzNzk0N119
+eyJoaXN0b3J5IjpbLTEwMTA1OTc1MTIsLTE5MjQxMTE5MCwtMT
+YzNTA0NjY5MSwyMDA0MzIwMjM5LC01OTA0NjkxNiwtMTQ3MTE1
+MjY2NSwtMTA2Njg1NTI4MCwtMzExMDY5MjE5LC0xODc1MjM3Mz
+IxLDQyNzkzNjMyMywtMTU5NDU0MjIxNSw3MjExOTQ1ODQsMTQ5
+MTM0Njc4NSwtODI2Nzk2NTUwLDIwNDA5Mzc5NDddfQ==
 -->